DigitalPublishingToolkit/TOD15-Online-Courtship/md/07_Casimiro.md

 ##Introduction

-Two decades ago, *Time* magazine, in an issue entitled "The strange new world of the Internet", pointed out why the Internet would never go
+Two decades ago, *Time* magazine, in an issue entitled 'The strange new world of the Internet', pointed out why the Internet would never go
 mainstream: "It was not designed for doing commerce, and it does not gracefully accommodate new arrivals."[^7_Casimiro_1] The prediction could not have been more wrong.
 As argued by numerous authors, the reality shows that